K-2 Visa: Requirements, Interview, Processing Time

 K-2 Visa FAQs

-On a K-2 visa, you are allowed to stay in the United States for a maximum of 90 days, beginning on the day you enter.
+You are allowed to stay in the United States for a maximum of 90 days, beginning on the day you enter with a K2 visa.

-On a K-2 visa, you may not file for an extension of stay if for whatever reason your K-1 visa holder parent does not get married.
+On a K-2 visa, you may not file for an extension of stay if, for whatever reason, your K-1 visa holder parent does not get married.

 You may study and work in the United States on a K-2 visa.
-In order to work you’ll be required to file the appropriate documents to receive Employment Authorization Documents (EADs).
+In order to work, you'll be required to file the appropriate documents to receive Employment Authorization Documents (EADs).

-Once the K-1 visa holder’s parent gets married to the U.S. citizen, the K-2 visa holder should apply for an adjustment of status.
+Once the K-1 visa holder's parent gets married to a U.S. citizen, the K-2 visa holder should apply for an adjustment of status.
 The green card path is the most suitable path to permanent residency.

-How VisaNation Law Group Immigration Attorneys Can Help
+How VisaNation Can Help

 The process of obtaining a K-2 visa and adjusting your status to a green card is long and complicated.
 Making a simple error on a petition or filing the wrong fee to the wrong place can delay your immigration, costing you both time and money.
 The best way to avoid these pitfalls is to hire an immigration attorney to help you with your case

-For years, the experienced team of family-based immigration lawyers at VisaNation Law Group have helped people like you make the transition to the U.S. through marriage.
+For years, the experienced team of family-based immigration lawyers at VisaNation Law Group has helped people like you make the transition to the U.S. through marriage.
 From filing the petition to dealing with any obstacles that might come up, we will be with you every step of the way.